 7.3 A Gatekeeper will immediately notify all authority members and officers immediately if an issue arises which may affect the scheme as a whole or which require the attention or vigilance of all Gatekeepers.
 An example would be an attempt to obtain a card by fraudulent means.

-7.4.3 Any other action which has or would bring the Scheme or the Authority into disrepute.
+7.5.3 Took or allowed any action which has or would bring the Scheme or the Authority into disrepute.

 8.1 Any organisation wishing to become a Gatekeeper must fulfill the following criteria